merklefruit/evm-from-scratch/README.md

 ## Rules (very simple)

-- Spend 1 hour every day implementing or studying the EVM (and document the process)
+- Spend 1 hour every day implementing or studying the EVM
 - The 100 days don't have to be strictly consecutive.
 It's on a best-effort basis.
-- Document my progress every day
+- Document the progress daily

+## Roadmap

+- First goal: Implement a minimal EVM in Typescript that must pass all tests of the [evm-from-scratch](https://github.com/w1nt3r-eth/evm-from-scratch) challenge.

 ## Progress